Big Lagoon

 Map of California with overlay image of Big Lagoon

 The Big Lagoon estuary, located just north of Humboldt Bay on California's north coast, is a coastal lagoon separated from the Pacific Ocean by a narrow sand spit.
-Spanning approximately 1,600 acres, it is a classic example of a bar-built estuary, where the mouth periodically opens and closes due to freshwater inflows, wave action and littoral sand transport.
-These cycles create dynamic changes in salinity, water levels, and circulation, shaping the estuary's unique physical and ecological conditions.
+Spanning approximately 1,600 acres, it is a classic example of a bar-built estuary, where the mouth periodically opens and closes due to a combination of freshwater inflows, wave action, and littoral sand transport.
+These natural cycles lead to dramatic shifts in salinity, water levels, and circulation, shaping the estuary's unique physical and ecological conditions.

 Real-Time Data